arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-table-storage.md

 ## Create new table in Azure Table Storage on Azure Storage Account

-(Re)Create a Table Storage within an Azure Storage Account.
+(Re)Create a Azure Table Storage within an Azure Storage Account.

 | Parameter            | Mandatory | Description                                                                                                     |
 | -------------------- | --------- | --------------------------------------------------------------------------------------------------------------- |